The Echo Chamber

 Europe still thinks it’s negotiating.

-But America isn’t listening — it’s already gone.
+But America isn’t listening.
+It’s already gone.